-The registration fee for every tournament is $75 per team per event.
+The registration fee is $75 per team per event.
+The registration fee for title 1 schools that did not play pyramidal quiz bowl in the 2019-2020 academic year is $40.
 Optionally, there is a $20 discount for each reader you bring.
 The base cost for a full season pass, covering all of our events except the ONCT, is $600 for a single team.

 Bear in mind that $75 per event is the final base cost: there are no buses, no meals, no hotels, no board approval, no permission slips, no grueling paperwork, no worries about a player wandering off, nothing.